dorneanu/roam/content/books/stolen_focus.md

 > found that exposure to the chemical predicts which of them will have kids with
 > behaviour problems.

+-   Apart from lead, many other chemicals on the market are known to damage attention.
+-   Main culprits include pesticides, plasticisers, flame-retardants, and cosmetics.
+-   About two-thirds of over 200 pesticides in Europe can negatively affect brain development or thyroid hormone signalling.
+-   Monkeys exposed to the pollutant PCBs at levels comparable to human exposure show serious memory and developmental issues.
+-   Exposure to bisphenol A (BPA), a coating used on 80% of metal cans, is linked to behavioural problems in children of exposed mothers.

 ### 13 Cause Eleven: The Rise of ADHD and How We Are Responding to It {#13-cause-eleven-the-rise-of-adhd-and-how-we-are-responding-to-it}

 #### 197 {#197}

+when adhd is diagnosed early

 > When it comes to our own attention problems as adults, we often readily
 > acknowledge a whole range of influences on us – the rise of invasive